If you’re thinking about making your blog a ‘guest post friendly’ platform, there are a few things you should know first.

 #5.
 You’re going to get blog posts that look like they’ve been written by a 6-year-old

-The quality of guest posts is one thing, but what do you do when you receive guest posts that look like they’ve been written by a 6-year-old kid?
+The quality of guest posts is one thing, but what do you do when you receive guest posts that look like they’ve been written by a child?

 All of the issues I’ve mentioned above are massively time-consuming.

 Accepting guest posts on your blog might be beneficial to your audience.
-It might help to give you some extra time to work on your blog marketing and promotion.
-It might help to add more value to your blog.
+It might help to give you some extra time back to work on your blog marketing and promotion, etc.

-But, in addition to all of these beneficial things, you’ve got to spend a lot of time ensuring that guest blogging happens the right way on your blog.
+But, in addition to all of these beneficial things, you’ve got to spend a lot of time ensuring that guest blogging happens the right way on your blog and for everyone.

 I want to ask you, if you are currently accepting guest posts on your blog right now, how much additional work are you having to do to ensure that all guest bloggers are playing by the rules?